 I believe optimization-based modeling is an increasingly powerful tool for design and decision making, fueled by an open-source software ecosystem.

-I currently research novel market design concepts, among other things, at Bain Capital Crypto.
 I completed my PhD in EECS at MIT, where I worked in the Julia Lab.
 My thesis focused on large-scale optimization in networked systems.
+During my PhD, I also worked on market design problems at Bain Capital Crypto.
+Before my PhD, I built internal tools for sourcing and diligence at Meritech Capital.
 I completed my BS and MS in electrical engineering at Stanford, where I worked on information theoretic estimators and optimization-based decoders in the Wireless Systems Lab and on signal processing algorithms for radar systems in the Stanford Radio Glaciology Group.